Frangidha/History-project/README.md

 <h3>Features Left to Implement</h3>
 <p>More content about ceasar and adding dropdown navigation bars(adding videos).
-adding some animation for the picture. </p>
+adding some animation for the pictures. </p>

 <h3>Design</h3>
 <h4>website design</h4>